-- Holiday Food Baskets: At Thanksgiving, Christmas and Easter, the Lions offer shopping opportunities to needy families in the community.
+- Holiday Food Shopping: At Thanksgiving and Christmas, the Lions offer shopping opportunities to needy families in the community.
 Families are met by Lions, given a budget and allowed to shop for food and clothing items needed for the family.
-November 2012

 - Forest Volunteer Fire Department: Forest lions Club donated $10,000 and raised an additional $40,000 for the construction of the new fire station on Thomas Jefferson Road.

 - August 6th 2016,"Back to School & Family HEALTH FAIR.
 Lynchburg Salvation Army, from 10:00 AM to 2:00 PM.